elugens/hello-javascript/docs/additional-questions/web-components/shadow-dom-slots-composition.md

 ---

-### Can you explain, what slot fallback content is in browser rendering?
+### Can you explain what slot fallback content is in browser rendering?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> If we put something inside a &#8249;slot&#8250;, it becomes the fallback, “default” content.
 The browser shows it if there is no corresponding filler in light DOM.
-Basically, if the slot is in the shadow DOM it will render if there is no slot available in the light DOM.
+If the slot is in the shadow DOM gets rendered if there is no slot available in the light DOM.
     </div>
   </div>
 </details>

 ---

-### What is considered the default slot in the Shadow DOM?
+### In the Shadow DOM, what is the default slot?

 <details>
   <summary><strong>View Answer:</strong></summary>